headline-design/dotstack/notes.md

 - Some common utils are missing from SIWS that should be provided (or at least recommended) by the spec:
   - "generateNonce" (this should be standardized with a function like "randomStringForEntropy" - lib '@stablelib/random') - this is important for security and should be used in the nonce generation for the SIWS flow.

+## Notes for `@polkadot/types`

+- The `@polkadot/types` has transpiling bugs for older browsers.
+For this reason, the package must be reanspiled in nextconfig.